 - East China Normal University (Tuition for Master’s: from $3,869 per year)

-Let China Admissions help you find and apply to the perfect university program for you.
+Let China Admissions help you find and apply to the perfect university program for you and pick the best university in Shanghai.
 Browse all our programs and courses here:

 Questions?
 Visit our Support Page.